FAQs

 Don’t panic.
 You might have encountered one of the experimental questions.
 Also, the GMAT®’s algorithm does not work in a simple, linear format – it is fairly sophisticated and based on millions of data points and performance metrics gathered cumulatively over a number of years.
 Therefore, it is technically possible for you to encounter an easy question even if you are getting questions right.
 Finally, remember that ‘easy’ is a relative term – what seems easy to you might not be so easy to others.
 Therefore, don’t waste your test time thinking on these and instead focus on the upcoming questions.

-Most of the universities take the best score.
-However, it is best to confirm the same from a particular university before applying.
-If the application deadline of University Y is September 10, by when should I take the GMAT?
 Technically, you can take it as late as September 10.
 However, it is best to take the GMAT at least 15 days before the deadline so that you have enough time to prepare the other parts of the application.

 GMAT® is held all through the year at various locations or online.
 You can book a test date and slot as per your requirement as long as they are available.
 To search for your nearest GMAT® test centre, click here.
 To know about slot availability or to register, click here.